 Two demonstrations will be carried out to prove the circular model value and application potential.
 The first demonstration will focus on the following waste streams: green liquor dregs and slaker grits.
 These waste streams will be valorised as secondary raw materials for the production of bituminous mixtures for asphalts.
 In the second demonstration, lime mud will replace natural limestone fillers in precast concrete elements.

 The demonstrations will be carried out in several steps.
 The first step will look into the treatments needed by the waste streams to meet the target applications’ requirements.
-A washing and drying system will be implemented in the NAV factory.
-Dregs will be washed and dried while lime mud will need some drying in order to be used.
+A washing and drying system will be implemented in the NVG factory.
+Dregs and grits will be dried and milled while lime mud will need some drying in order to be used.
 Once the required quality of the wastes is obtained, the partners will adapt the execution procedures in order to allow the use of the secondary raw solutions in the construction projects.
 The technical and environmental performance of the solutions will be demonstrated by two pilot cases:

 Construction of the structure of an industrial pavilion (3 porticos) in Aveiro (Portugal) using 12 tonnes of lime mud as filler or fine aggregate replacement.